 Things to Know Before Buying a Mitre Saw

 Anyone who’s ever tried to make a series of angled cuts in wood or plastic with a hand saw knows how difficult, time consuming and tiring it can be.
-In steps the mitre saw, with a powerful blade that spins up to 5,000 rpm and can cut straight, angled, bevelled and even compound cuts repeatedly without much effort at all.
+In steps the compound mitre saw, a versatile circular saw with a powerful blade that spins up to 5,000 rpm and that can make straight, angled and bevel cuts repeatedly with little effort.

 Blade Size and Type make a big Difference

-It’s important to pick the blade size that’s right for the job you need to do.
-Even though you can get mitre saws with blades up to 300 mm, if you’re only cutting smaller pieces of wood, metal or plastic then you don’t need the extra weight and cost that comes with a bigger machine.
+It’s important to pick the blade size that’s right for the job in hand.
+Even though you can get mitre saws with circular blades up to 300 mm, if you’re only cutting smaller pieces of wood, metal or plastic then you don’t need the extra weight and cost that comes with a bigger power tool.

 Sliding Saw Arm for Wider Cuts

 In order to increase the maximum width you can cut with a mitre saw, some tools feature a sliding arm that allows you to drag the blade across the workpiece.
-You must bear in mind what you’re buying your saw for and how much space you’ve got to work with though.
-A sliding arm means more weight, and the mechanism can take up a lot of room behind the saw itself, which isn’t great if you’re in a tight workshop or your workbench isn’t very deep.
+These are sliding mitre saws.
+Do consider what you’re buying your saw for and how much space you’ve got to work with though.
+An extra sliding mechanism means more weight, and the sliding mechanism can take up a lot of room behind the saw itself, which isn’t great if you’re in a tight workshop or your workbench isn’t very deep.

-You can get round the disadvantage of not having a sliding saw arm by simply flipping the workpiece over and cutting from the other end.
-It’s one more step to have to do, but it’ll save you money and weight if that’s what’s important to you.
+You can get round the disadvantage of not having a sliding mitre saw by simply flipping the workpiece over and cutting from the other end.
+It’s one more step to perform, but it’ll save you money and weight if that’s what’s important to you.

 Tilts, Angles and Bevels for Versatility

-The clever trick that mitre saws can play is all in the angles- you can lock the saw blade in place to cut perfectly straight across the workpiece or adjust the fence and saw arm to cut complex angles in wood, metal or plastic.
+The clever trick that mitre saws can play is all in the angles- you can lock the saw blade in place to make perfectly straight cuts across the workpiece or adjust the fence and saw arm to make complex angled cuts in wood, metal or plastic.
 The best mitre saws are double-bevelled, which means they can tilt to the left and right, as well as swing to any angle from 0 – 180° in pretty much any direction.
-If you’re cutting anything that needs an accurate angle like skirting boards or picture frames, a mitre saw will make short work of it.
+If you need to create mitre angles for crown mouldings, skirting boards or picture frames, a mitre saw will make short work of it.